appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 After successful user authentication through an SSO Provider, you can use the access tokens on Appsmith.
 The access token is available as an environment variable.

 :::info
-The environment variable is not accessible on the client-side as per security norms.
+The environment variable isn't accessible on the client-side as per security norms.
 :::

 The environment variable `APPSMITH_USER_OAUTH2_ACCESS_TOKEN` stores access token.
 You can read the value of the access token by using it in between the angular braces`<<>>.`